dell/omnia/docs/Installation_Guides/USING_PLAYBOOKS.md

-# AWX/Ansible Playbooks And How To Use Them
+# Ansible Playbooks And How To Use Them

 Once `control_plane.yml` is run, AWX UI or Ansible CLI can be used to run different scripts on your control_plane.
 Some of these functionalities include:
 1. [Setting up Red Hat Subscription](#red-hat-subscription)